 and let the one who is righteous: Grk. dikaios, one who lives in accord with standards for acceptable or anticipated behavior.
 In Scripture that standard is Torah. still practice: Grk. poieō, to produce something or to perform something. righteousness: Grk. dikaiosunē, a state that is in accord with standards for acceptable or anticipated behavior, namely the Torah. the one who is holy: Grk. hagios, set apart for God; the state of being wholly His. still keep himself holy: Grk. hagiazō, aor. pass. imp., set apart for God with the focus on elimination of that which jeopardizes access to God.
 The aorist tense of these verbs indicates the permanence of the state of the person from this point into eternity (Rienecker).

 While sometimes in Scripture "righteous" and "holy" are used somewhat synonymously the mention of both in this verse points to the distinction between these two virtues.
 The term "righteous" refers to the character of one that seeks to live by Godís commandments and "holy" means belonging wholly to God.
 See 20:6 on the holiness of the saints.
 Another way to view these virtues is in the context of the two great commandments.
 To be holy emphasizes fulfillment of the first commandment to love God with all the heart, mind, soul, and strength.
 To be "righteous" emphasizes fulfillment of the second commandment to love oneís neighbor as oneself, which incorporates peacemaking, pursuing justice for the poor and performing charitable works (cf. Matt 6:1-4).
 Holiness in heart naturally leads to righteousness in life.

-12― "Behold, I am coming quickly, and My reward is with Me, to render to every man according to what he has done.
+12― "Behold, I am coming quickly, and My reward with Me, to give to each as is his work.

 13― "I am the Alpha and the Omega, the first and the last, the beginning and the end."